Tanner Engstrand

-Tanner Engstrand (born June 18, 1982) is an American football coach who is the passing game coordinator for the Detroit Lions of the National Football League (NFL).
+Tanner Engstrand (born June 18, 1982) is an American professional football coach who is the offensive coordinator for the New York Jets of the National Football League (NFL).

 Playing career

 Engstrand attended Grossmont College and transferred to San Diego State, where he played quarterback from 2003 to 2004.

 Coaching career

 Engstrand began his coaching career at San Diego as a graduate assistant under Jim Harbaugh.
 He later coached running backs and quarterbacks at San Diego before being promoted to offensive coordinator in 2011.
 Engstrand was also an offensive analyst under Harbaugh at Michigan in 2018.

 DC Defenders

 Engstrand was named the offensive coordinator for the DC Defenders of the XFL in 2019.

 Detroit Lions

 After the XFL ceased operations, Engstrand was hired as an offensive assistant for the Detroit Lions in 2020.
 He was promoted to tight ends coach and passing game coordinator in 2022.

+New York Jets

+On January 31, 2025, the New York Jets hired Engstrand as their new offensive coordinator under head coach Aaron Glenn.